JamesBOPRC/BOPRC_R_Course_Lesson_6/README.md

 Today we will be looking at two different datasets which we will use to run two different variants of trend analysis.
-We will start with a simple example of annual MCI data from ‘Waiari at Te Puke Highway’, before moving on to a monthly NNN dataset from Rangitaiki at Te Teko.
+We will start with a simple example of annual Macroinvertebrate Community Index data from ‘Waiari at Te Puke Highway’, before moving on to a monthly NNN dataset from Rangitaiki at Te Teko.
 We will use the latter to demonstrate seasonal and co-variate (flow) adjustment.
 Both datasets can be found in the ‘Datasets’ folder.